Gaussianization and eigenvalue statistics for random quantum channels (III): Wick calculus and Weingarten calculus

 \section{Wick calculus and Weingarten calculus}

-In this section we recall known results allowing to compute expectations against Gaussian measures and Haar measures on unitary groups, as well as some standard facts in free probability theory.
+In this section we recall known results which allow the computation of expectations against Gaussian measures and Haar measures on unitary groups, as well as some standard facts in free probability theory.